| Title: | Estimates OIPP and OIZTNB Regression Models |

 model3 |

 Optional.
-A third fitted model object, structured similarly to |
+A third fitted model object. |

 model4 |

 Optional.
-A fourth fitted model object, structured similarly to |
+A fourth fitted model object. |

 df |